frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

   ngOnInit() {
     // We create a stream ourselves to map an event form the child
-    // component to a stream of 'filter values' this.filter$ = new BehaviorSubject("All");
+    // component to a stream of 'filter values'.
+    // We use a BehaviorSubject because this will have an initial
+    // value.
+This is important because the combineLatest operator
+    // we will use below only works if every stream has emitted
+    // at least one value.
+    this.filter$ = new BehaviorSubject("All");

     // we keep the stream containing our characters